LUO FM

 By Okwong Geoffrey

-“This initiative does not come from the centre where the Ministry decides what people need.
+“This initiative does not come from the centre, where the Ministry decides what people need.
 It is the community that selects and prioritises its own investments,” she said.

 She further highlighted that capacity building is a core pillar of the initiative.
-District technical teams underwent a week-long training followed by refresher sessions to equip them with the necessary skills to guide communities effectively.
+District technical teams underwent a week-long training, followed by refresher sessions, to equip them with the skills necessary to guide communities effectively.
 Rather than the national team implementing projects directly, district officials are empowered to lead the process and communicate the objectives of LIFE-AR to local residents.

-The initiative is anchored on key pillars including participatory planning, risk assessment, and strengthening local systems to ensure long-term sustainability.
+The initiative is anchored on key pillars, including participatory planning, risk assessment, and strengthening local systems to ensure long-term sustainability.

 The LC V Chairperson of Pader District, Fearless Obwoya Oyat, has expressed dissatisfaction over delays and changes in the implementation of the LIFE-AR climate resilience project under the Ministry of Water and Environment.

-Obwoya noted that the original project design had significantly changed along the way, raising concerns at the district level.
+Obwoya noted that the original project design had changed significantly along the way, raising concerns at the district level.

-“The design of the project completely changed from what we started with.
+“The design of the project has completely changed from what we started with.
 As a district, we are not supposed to handle procurement directly, but we should provide guidance through our technical teams.
-Now we hear procurement processes and structural changes happening without our knowledge,” he added.
+Now we hear about procurement processes and structural changes happening without our knowledge,” he added.

-The LIFE-AR initiative aims to channel 70 percent of its funding directly to communities for locally selected climate-resilient investments, while 30 percent supports operational costs, under a devolved and participatory planning framework.
+The LIFE-AR initiative aims to channel 70 per cent of its funding directly to communities for locally selected climate-resilient investments, while 30 per cent supports operational costs, under a devolved and participatory planning framework.

 She explained that persistent flooding in the parish has made roads impassable, especially during and after harvest seasons, isolating the community economically.